craftcms/docs/docs/commerce/5.x/system/addresses.md

 ### Primary Billing + Shipping Addresses

-In addition to the [natively supported](/5.x/reference/controller-actions.md#post-users-save-address) params, Commerce will look for `isPrimaryShipping` and `isPrimaryBilling`.
-These values determine which addresses get attached to a fresh cart when the [autoSetNewCartAddresses](../configure.md#autosetnewcartaddresses) option is enabled.
+In addition to the [natively supported](/5.x/reference/controller-actions.md#post-users-save-address) address params, Commerce will look for `isPrimaryShipping` and `isPrimaryBilling`.
+These values determine which addresses get attached to a fresh cart when the **Auto Set New Cart Addresses** [store setting](../system/stores.md#settings) is enabled.

-To add support for setting default addresses, add this code to the [new address](/5.x/reference/element-types/addresses.md#new-addresses) and/or [existing addresses](/5.x/reference/element-types/addresses.md#existing-addresses) forms:
+To let your customers set a address, add this code to your [new address](/5.x/reference/element-types/addresses.md#new-addresses) and/or [existing addresses](/5.x/reference/element-types/addresses.md#existing-addresses) forms:

 ```twig
 {# Make primary shipping address? #}